USGS 104B Grant

 Section 104B of the Water Resources Research Act of 1984 authorized the formation of water research institutes in all 50 states plus the District of Columbia, Puerto Rico, the US Virgin Islands, and Guam.
 These 54 institutes are known as the National Institutes for Water Resources.

 Each state receives funding from the US Geological Survey to support, coordinate and facilitate water research.
 Each year, the AWRC solicits research proposals as part of the 104B Program.
-The Center typically awards multiple larger faculty grants as well as smaller supplemental grants for graduate student research.
+With guidance from the Technical Advisory Committee, the Center typically awards multiple larger faculty grants as well as smaller supplemental grants for graduate student research.

-The Arkansas Water Resources Center funded seven projects selected through external peer review by the Technical Advisory Committee in 2016, including 3 faculty proposals and 4 student proposals with a faculty advisor.
+The Arkansas Water Resources Center funded five projects selected through external peer review by the Technical Advisory Committee in 2017, including 3 faculty proposals and 2 student proposals with a faculty advisor.